 Want to work as a handyman, contractor, or builder in Alaska?
 Then before you even step onto a client’s property, you need to get your contractor’s license for Alaska.

 This important piece of documentation (more on this later) doesn’t just make you legit in the eyes of the law; it actually protects you and your business in case you get sued as a result of your work.
-But getting a contractor’s license involves plenty of paperwork - and if you’re a busy person, you may not have lots of time to research how to get your contractor’s license in Alaska.
+But getting an Alaska contractors license involves plenty of paperwork - and if you’re a busy person, you may not have lots of time to research how to get your contractor’s license.

-The good news — we’ve created a simple guide to help you out.
+The good news — we’ve created a simple guide to help you apply for your license.

 For handymen and contractors, a license changes everything.
 It opens doors to bigger and higher-paying jobs.
 It adds credibility.
 And, it’s the law.

 That’s right, if you don’t have a license and you act as a contractor in Alaska, you’re guilty of a class B misdemeanor.
 You can risk time in jail and a hefty fine.
 Yikes.
-But in addition to helping you be a lawful citizen, getting a license has perks:
+But in addition to helping you be a lawful citizen, getting licensed has perks:

-I know I already mentioned the legal issues you could face if you don’t have a contractor’s license in Alaska, but it’s worth emphasizing again: If you end up working on a project without one, you could get sued by both the client and the state, and end up in jail.
+I know I already mentioned the legal issues you could face if you don’t have an Alaska contractor’s license, but it’s worth emphasizing again: If you end up working on a project without a license, you could get sued by both the client and the state, and end up in jail.